soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 mapMaybe func maybeX = Nothing
 ```

-Check it yourself!
+Check it out yourself!
 It compiles successfully!
-But unfortunately it does not
+But unfortunately, it does not
 satisfy the first law. `fmap id = id` means that
-`mapMaybe id (Just x) == Just x`, however from the definition we can
+`mapMaybe id (Just x) == Just x`, however, from the definition, we can
 clearly see that `mapMaybe id (Just x) == Nothing`.

-This is a good example of how Haskell doesn't help us make sure the laws
+This is a good example of how Haskell doesn't help us ensure the laws
 are satisfied, and why they are important.
 Unlawful `Functor` instances
-will behave differently from what we'd expect a `Functor` to behave.
+will behave differently from how we'd expect a `Functor` to behave.
 Let's try again!

 ```hs